 Trust for Public Land Self–Serve Resources:

-The Trust for Public Land’s online resources is planning to provide applicants and project sponsors with guidance on application development.
-This suite of materials will include a summary of past ORLP awards, a sample grant application timeline, and example sources of matching funds.
+The Trust for Public Land’s online resources provide applicants and project sponsors with guidance on application development.
+This suite of materials includes a summary of past ORLP awards, a sample grant application timeline, and example sources of matching funds.

 Live Technical Assistance Events